 Propensity to focus more on results

-Need to create more work-life balance
+We need to create more work-life balance

-Changing proportion of input equals output
+Changing the proportion of input equals output

-Application of the Pareto Principle
+Applications of Pareto Principle

 - You’re done identifying the top 20% of your tasks from your daily list of activities.

 Once you identify the top 20% of the activities, it’s time to invest significant time.
 To extend the example of a marketing professional, let’s say three things create the most impact – first, making cold calls, meeting the prospects who gave appointments, and improving the presentation delivery.
 Now you need to do the following things to give more emphasis on these high-impact tasks –

 - First, be honest about how much you work in a day or a week.
 Do your calculation.
 We’re not talking about working hours; instead, we are talking about deep working hours when you’re involved in working.
 Usually, people work 4-5 hours daily (deep work).
 Let’s say you work 5 hours daily, giving you 20 hours of deep work weekly.

 - Now you need to do these 3 things 80% of the time.
 In our example, you will invest 16 hours doing these three things, maximizing benefits.

 - Once you allocate the hours, determine which activity creates the most impact out of 3.
 It may be meeting people who have given appointments.
 So it would be best to spend at least half the time doing that.
 That means you must spend at least 8 hours meeting your prospects weekly.
 You will spend at least 1 hour 36 minutes meeting candidates every day.
 You don’t need to be that perfect.
 You can meet them for 1.5 hours every day.

 Planning on Pareto Principle is the easy part.
 But implementation is tricky because, quite often than not, human nature interferes with what we intend to do.
 We get distracted and fall prey to other unimportant activities, and all the high-impact activities we have planned to create massive results go in vain.
 So, here’s the process of implementation of the Pareto Principle –